Balraj

 Brigadier Balraj (born Balasegaram Kandiah) was a senior commander of the Liberation Tigers of Tamil Eelam (LTTE).
+He is widely regarded as the finest field commander the LTTE ever had, due to his role in spearheading several successful military operations on the frontlines against both the Sri Lankan Army and Indian Peace Keeping Force, despite being overwhelmed numerically and logistically.

 Early life

-Balraj was the fifth and youngest child of Kandiah and Kannagias.
-He received his primary education in Kokkuthoduwaai (in Mullaitheevu district) and his secondary education in Pulmoddai (in Trincomalee district).
-After he passed his O levels, his parents wanted to send him to university; however, due to civil unrest throughout the country they were unable to do so.
-Balraj was fluent in Tamil, Sinhala and English.
-Although none of his siblings joined the Tamil Tigers, some of his nephews and nieces did.
+Balraj was born on 27 November 1965, in the coastal area of Kokkuthoduvai in the Mullaitivu District.
+He was the fourth in a family of four boys and a girl.
+He received his primary education in Kokkuthoduvai and his secondary education in Pulmoddai, Trincomalee.
+After he passed his O levels, his parents wanted to send him to university; however, they were unable to do so due to widespread anti-Tamil violence that plagued the island during the early 1980's.

-LTTE
+Eelam War 1

-As a student, Balraj was recruited by the People's Liberation Organisation of Tamil Eelam (PLOTE) by Suntharam (one of its leaders).
+Balraj was recruited by the People's Liberation Organisation of Tamil Eelam (PLOTE) at the age of 19.
 PLOTE differed from the Liberation Tigers of Tamil Eelam (LTTE, the primary Tamil nationalist organisation) in tactics, favouring the widespread formation of sleeper cells over the LTTE's hit-and-run tactics.
-As a result of this, Balraj had little opportunity to fight in open combat (which frustrated him).
-He decided to switch allegiance when the 1983 riots began, contacting a teacher who was an LTTE recruiter and accepted Balraj despite his PLOTE background.
-He was initially a part-time member, becoming a full-time member by 1984.
-Balraj's ability was recognized by Mahattaya, although he was suspected by Velupillai Prabhakaran due to his PLOTE background and restricted to the role of a helper rather than a fighter.
+As a result, Balraj grew frustrated as he had little opportunity to fight in open combat.
+In 1984, he voluntarily switched allegiances and contacted a school teacher who was an LTTE recruiter.
+Despite his PLOTE background, Balraj was accepted into the LTTE and given military training in Tamil Nadu under the guidance of Indian intelligence.
+Balraj returned to Jaffna in 1986 and immediately made his mark in combat.
+That same year, he played an active role in taking over the Karadipokku junction in Kilinochchi in what was an abortive bid by the LTTE to encircle the Kilinochchi military camp.
+Balraj was later appointed as deputy military commander of Mullaitivu district and led an ambush at Munthirikaikkulam, killing 14 Sri Lankan soldiers.